Mimetis/Dotmim.Sync/docs/SerializerConverter.rst

     }

-On client side, register this converter from your ``WebClientOrchestrator``:
+On client side, register this converter from your ``WebRemoteOrchestrator``:

 .. code-block:: csharp

-    // Create the web proxy client provider with specific options var proxyClientProvider = new WebClientOrchestrator
+    // Create the web proxy client provider with specific options var proxyClientProvider = new WebRemoteOrchestrator
     {
         SerializerFactory = new CustomMessagePackSerializerFactory(),
         Converter = new CustomConverter()